PolicyBrief

 AI for Main Street Act

-This act directs Small Business Development Centers to assist small businesses in evaluating and implementing artificial intelligence for their operations without increasing the federal deficit.
+This act mandates that Small Business Development Centers assist small businesses in evaluating and implementing artificial intelligence for their operations.

 Mark Alford